 - Anxiety: Some recent studies show that CBD oil use may help reduce anxiety (6) (7).
 Preclinical evidence from animal studies demonstrates that CBD oil use can reduce anxiety associated with multiple disorders, such as post-traumatic stress disorder (PTSD), generalized stress disorder, and social anxiety disorder (8 ).
+It helps in relaxing the brain and musculoskeletal system.
 However, there’s a need for further study to make any recommendations for children.

 - Autism: A 2019 study on 188 autism spectrum disorder (ASD) patients showed that the use of cannabis oil containing 30 percent CBD and 1.5 percent THC appears to be a “well-tolerated, safe, and effective option to relieve symptoms associated with ASD” (9).
 Another study involving 60 children also showed some promising results (8 ).
 However, these results aren’t sufficient for clinical validation as the research samples are quite small.

 - Attention deficit hyperactivity disorder (ADHD): A systematic review conducted in 2020 highlighted that CBD could help alleviate symptoms of ADHD (10).
+It helps in calming the child and lowers the hyperactivity.
 However, currently, no targeted research studies are available to support the use of CBD oil for treating or managing ADHD in children.

 - Multiple sclerosis (MS): A 2019 study by Thorsten Rudroff and Jacob Sosnoff suggests that CBD use may be associated with less pain and spasticity, ultimately leading to improved mobility and proper sleep (11).
-Yet, more research is warranted to derive any conclusions for CBD oil use for MS treatment in children.
+The release of musculoskeletal spasms is the mainstay of treatment.
+Yet, more research is warranted to derive any conclusions about CBD oil use for MS treatment in children.

 Side Effects Associated With CBD Oil Use